 This product is not FDA approved.
 You can read user reviews at Amazon.

-If lifestyle changes and alternate medicines don't work.
-There are prescription drugs and in some cases surgery which can be explored together with your healthcare professional.
+If lifestyle changes and alternate medicines don't work there are over the counter pain relief meds such as Ibuprofen.
+Additionally, there are prescription drugs and in some cases surgery which can be explored together with your healthcare professional.

 You should always consult your healthcare professional if:-

 Hutchinson, Susan M.D.
 "The stages of a woman's live: Menstruation, Pregnancy, Nursing, Perimenopause, Menopause."
 November 2007